 At INAF a set of education, public outreach and citizen science events were organised.
-The purpose of the events was to allow the public to discover modern optical and radio telescopes, and to navigate and interact with a virtual sky provided by data available in the Virtual Observatory, and logically connected connecting the DECS (WP2) and DADI (WP4) activities.
+The purpose of the events was to allow the public to discover modern optical and radio telescopes, and to navigate and interact with a virtual sky provided by data available in the Virtual Observatory, and logically connecting the DECS (WP2) and DADI (WP4) activities.
 The events took place in mid-April as part of proESOF2020, an initiative preparing the EuroScience Open Forum to be held in Trieste in summer 2020.

-The INAF people worried ipartner was concerned about the eligibility of the costs for these meetings would be eligible.
+The INAF partner was concerned about the eligibility of the costs for these meetings.
 The coordinator saw no problem and the PO confirmed this by email.